CastielWong/Laboratory/DevOps/KeyCloak/README.md

 Though there is CN (Common Name) defined in the certificate, it doesn't necessarily the same as the configuration.

-Remember to add record in like "127.0.0.1 keycloak.lab" in "/etc/hosts" to access KeyCloak via common name ("https://keycloak.lab").

 #### Concept
 An SSL certificate is a digital certificate that authenticate the identity